Organic matter

-Organic matter, organic material, or natural organic matter refers to the large source of carbon-based compounds found within natural and engineered, terrestrial, and aquatic environments.
+Organic matter, organic material or natural organic matter is the large source of carbon-based compounds found within natural and engineered, terrestrial, and aquatic environments.
 It is matter composed of organic compounds that have come from the feces and remains of organisms such as plants and animals.
 Organic molecules can also be made by chemical reactions that do not involve life.
 Basic structures are created from cellulose, tannin, cutin, and lignin, along with other various proteins, lipids, and carbohydrates.
 Organic matter is very important in the movement of nutrients in the environment and plays a role in water retention on the surface of the planet.

 Formation

 Living organisms are composed of organic compounds.
 In life, they secrete or excrete organic material into their environment, shed body parts such as leaves and roots and after organisms die, their bodies are broken down by bacterial and fungal action.
 Larger molecules of organic matter can be formed from the polymerization of different parts of already broken down matter.
-The composition of natural organic matter depends on its origin, transformation mode, age, and existing environment, thus its bio-physicochemical functions vary with different environments.
+The composition of natural organic matter depends on its origin, transformation mode, age, and existing environment, thus its bio-physicochemical functions and properties vary with different environments.

 Natural ecosystem functions

 Organic matter is common throughout the ecosystem and is cycled through decomposition processes by soil microbial communities that are crucial for nutrient availability.
 After degrading and reacting, it can move into soil and mainstream water via waterflow.
 Organic matter provides nutrition to living organisms.
-Organic matter acts as a buffer in aqueous solution to maintain a neutral pH in the environment.
+Organic matter acts as a buffer in aqueous solutions to maintain a neutral pH in the environment.
 The buffer acting component has been proposed to be relevant for neutralizing acid rain.